 Not only that, the mPOS technology also makes a huge difference in the payment process of a store by making it more streamlined and flexible by replacing the central checkout areas with sales staff equipped with mPOS devices.

-mPOS is surely going to be trending digital payment technology and stats suggests the same.
+mPOS is surely going to be the trending digital payment technology and stats suggest the same.
 As per Global Market Insights, mPOS will have a CAGR of 19% (approx.) between 2020 to 2026.